Send New Year Sweetness to Your College Student

 2) Shipping to Apartment?
 Ask your student when he/she or roommates will be there to receive the package.
 If no one will be there during the day and there is no doorman, then you may need to consider delivery to an alternate address such as a friend or job address.
 Fedex will only leave packages if the driver feels it’s safe to do so andwill attempt delivery 3 times before leaving a note that the recipient needs to come to the Fedex office to retrieve the package.
 You may want to select a gift that is not perishable in this case.

-TOP FOUR ROSH HASHANA GIFTS FOR COLLEGE KIDS
+TOP THREE ROSH HASHANA GIFTS FOR COLLEGE KIDS

 Share the traditions of home and know that you have sent your student a delicious reminder that it’s Rosh Hashana—the time for new beginnings and promise.
 L’Shana Tova to you.